chris-martin/chris-martin.org/in/posts/2009-06-19-math-lament/post.md

-> The saddest part of all this "reform" are the attempts to "make math
+> The saddest part of all this “reform” are the attempts to “make math
-> interesting" and "relevant to kids’ lives."
+> interesting” and “relevant to kids’ lives.”
 You don’t need to *make* math
 > interesting— it’s already more interesting than we can handle!
 And the glory
 > of it is its complete *irrelevance* to our lives.
 That’s why it’s so fun!